aha1344/aha1344/README.md

 ### 🛠️ About Me

 Greetings!
 I'm Ahmad, a Computer Science graduate passionate about optimizing systems and enhancing operational efficiency through technology.
 I have a range of experience in IT, coding education, and developing applications with a focus on accessibility and transparency.
 Currently, I am diving deep into software deployment, network security, and user-friendly app development.

 ---

-### 💼 Professional Experience

-- **IT Service Desk Intern** at American University of Beirut (Jan 2024 - Jun 2024)
-  Proficient in updating systems (Linux and Windows), troubleshooting, and using tools like Gandalf for system cloning and resets.
-Skilled in diagnosing software and hardware issues.

-- **Coding and Robotics Tutor** at Coducators (June 2023 - Sep 2023)
-  Empowered young learners, including those with special needs, through hands-on coding and robotics projects using Scratch, Microsoft Arcade, MakeCode, and LEGO models.

----